 2. Laguna Grande, Fajardo

-Laguna Grande sits on the eastern tip of the main island, about a 75-mile (120 km) drive from San Juan.
-It is technically a lagoon, accessed by paddling through a long, narrow canal canopied by dense mangrove formations.
-The air drops noticeably cooler as the canopy closes overhead.
+Laguna Grande sits on the eastern tip of the main island, about a 40-mile (64 km) drive from San Juan.
+It’s technically a lagoon, reached by paddling through a long, narrow canal canopied by mangroves.
+The air drops noticeably cooler as the canopy closes overhead and the smell shifts to that salt-and-decomposing-mangrove mix — earthy, heavy, unmistakably alive.

 Quick Stats:

-• Best for: Day-trippers, families staying in San Juan, and first-time visitors.
+• Best for: Day-trippers, families staying in San Juan, first-time visitors

 puerto rico bioluminescent bay tours read before booking 2